Public Holiday Calendar 2021 also available now!

 Deepavali, also known as Diwali and, popularly, the Festival of Lights, is an Indian holiday/festival celebrated by Indians, especially by adherents of Hinduism, Sikhism and Jainism.

 * Since Year 2016, the exact date of Deepavali has been confirmed by the Hindu Endowments Board the year before.
-In previous years, the date of Deepavali for that year was subject to change and updated in the months of March/April of the year.
+Prior to that, the date of Deepavali was subject to change and updated in the months of March/April of the year.

 Singapore, with a substantial percentage of the population being of the Christian and Catholic faiths, celebrates this important day as a gazetted national holiday.
 With an increasing trend of commercialization of this religiously significant season, many Singaporeans(known for their love of shopping), Christians and non-Christians alike, look forward to the December period for its retail sales bonanza as well.
 In the run-up to Christmas day itself, the Singapore tourism promotion board and retail stakeholders spare no effort to decorate and light up the well-known shopping belt Orchard Road.